 The Greek letters, Kappa, Beta, and Delta stand for Kratisteuo, Bebaous, and Dokimos.

-KAPPA is the initial letter of the work Kratiseuo, which means to excel.
+KAPPA is the initial letter of the word Kratiseuo, which means to excel.

 BETA is the initial letter of the word Bebaous, which means trustworthy.